hooker01/FlipperZero-Payloads/SystemInfo-Exporter/README.md

 - Requires internet access to fetch public IP addresses.
 - Sensitive data (Wi-Fi passwords, user info) is sent to the webhook.
-- Use responsibly and only on authorized systems.

 ---